zeeev/wham/README.md

 #### Running on test data

 We have supplied a test dataset for you to test your installation and get familiar with usage of WHAM.
 Try the following commands, run from the wham directory.
+Note that the commands scroll horizontally.

 ```
 ./bin/WHAM-BAM -t test/simulations/inv-5xsimA.sort.rmdup.chr22.bam > test/simulations/inv-5xsimA.sort.rmdup.chr22.test.vcf